-Gaming has come a long way in the past 10-15 years – look at how much Shadow of the Colossus has improved in its remaster to understand what we mean.
+Gaming has come a long way in the past 10-15 years – look at how much has changed between the original Tomb Raider games and the Shadow of the Tomb Raider to see what we mean.
 Graphics are sharper, gameplay is more fast-paced, and developers can create vast, detailed open worlds that simply couldn’t have run on previous generation consoles or older PCs.

 There’s so much variety in open-world games too, from survival games that pit you against the environment to RPGs with a never-ending questline.